aamc.org does not support this web browser.

 Workshops

-Proposals are limited to 500-word abstracts and must include the following components:
+Proposals are limited to 500-words and must include:

-• Learning Objectives: What participants will know or be able to do as a result of this session
+• Learning Objectives: What participants will be able to do as a result of participating in this session.

 • Session Methods and Format: Indicate amount of time to be allocated to each speaker or element of the program.
 Describe the format of the session and the methods that will be used to engage participants.